Solid vs Polyurethane Motor Mounts: Does Material Matter?

 These support the engine and transmission and absorb any vibrations that would otherwise travel through the chassis and cause a noticeable level of discomfort for the passengers.

-Generally, stiffer motor mounts offer the least favorable NVH levels, while rubber mounts offer the best.
+Stiffer motor mounts offer the least favorable NVH levels, while rubber mounts offer the best.
+There are several types of motor mounts, ranging from cheap ones made from metal and rubber to electronically controlled hydro mounts.

 Their application is defined by the type of car in question, how much it costs, and the type of terrain it’s meant for.